-\subsection{Experimental Methods}
+\section{Experimental Methods}

-\subsubsection{Purified Proteins}
+\subsection{Purified Proteins}

 Actin was purified from chicken breast following the protocol from Spudich and Watt \cite{spudich_regulation_1971} and kept on ice in monomeric form in G-buffer ($2$ mM Tris Base, $0.2$ mM ATP, $0.5$ mM TCEP-HCl, $0.04$\% NaN3, $0.1$ mM CaCl2, pH $7.0$); for TIRF microscopy experiments, G-actin was labelled with Maleimide-Alexa488 as described earlier \cite{koster_actomyosin_2016}.
-The experiments using iSCAT microscopy were performed with myosin II obtained from chicken breast following a modified protocol from Pollard \cite{pollard_chapter_1982} and kept in monomeric form in myo-buffer ($500$ mM KCl, $1$ mM EDTA, $1$ mM DTT, $10$ mM HEPES, pH $7.0$).
+The experiments using iSCAT microscopy were performed with myosin II obtained from chicken breast following a modified protocol from Pollard \cite{pollard_chapter_1982} and kept in monomeric form in myo buffer ($500$ mM KCl, $1$ mM EDTA, $1$ mM DTT, $10$ mM HEPES, pH $7.0$).
 For TIRF microscopy experiments, myosin II was purchased (rabbit m.~psoas, Hypermol, \#8306-01).
-The day prior to experiments, functional myosin II proteins were separated from proteins containing dead head domains by a round of binding and unbinding to F-actin at a $5:1$ actin to myosin ratio (switch from no ATP to $3$ mM ATP) followed by a spin at $60,000$ rpm for $10$ min at $4^{\circ}$C in a TLA100.3 rotor.
-The supernatant containing functional myosin II was dialyzed against myo-buffer over-night at $4^{\circ}$C and could be used for up to three days when stored at $4^{\circ}$C.
+The day before the experiments, functional myosin II proteins were separated from proteins containing dead head domains by a round of binding and unbinding to F-actin in a $5:1$ actin-myosin ratio (switch from no ATP to $3$ mM ATP) followed by a spin at $60,000$ rpm for $10$ min at $4^{\circ}$ C on a TLA100.3 rotor.
+The supernatant containing functional myosin II was dialysed against myo buffer overnight at $4^{\circ}$ C and could be used for up to three days when stored at $4^{\circ}$C.

-To control the length of actin filaments, we titrated purified murine capping protein to the actin polymerization mix.
-The purification of capping protein was described earlier \cite{koster_actomyosin_2016}.
-To link actin to the SLB, we used a construct containing 10x His domains followed by a linker (KCK) and the actin binding domain of Ezrin (HKE) as described earlier \cite{koster_actomyosin_2016}.
-For TIRF experiments, we expressed and purified His10-SNAP-Ezrin actin binding domain (HSE) and labelled it with SNAP-surface 549 (New England BioLabs Inc., \#S91112S) following the manufacturer’s protocol.
+To control the length of actin filaments, we titrated purified murine capping protein to the actin polymerisation mix.
+The purification of the capping protein was previously described \cite{koster_actomyosin_2016}.
+To link actin with SLB, we used a construct containing 10x His domains followed by a linker (KCK) and the Ezrin actin binding domain (HKE) as previously described \cite{koster_actomyosin_2016}.
+For TIRF experiments, we expressed and purified the His10-SNAP-Ezrin actin binding domain (HSE) and labelled it with SNAP surface 549 (New England BioLabs Inc., S91112S) following the manufacturer's protocol.

-\subsubsection{Supported Lipid Bilayer and Experimental Chamber Preparation}
+\subsection{Supported Lipid Bilayer and Experimental Chamber Preparation}